Documentation

 - When a different version of PHP, that has a different default encryption algorithm, has been installed.

-- When set-cost.php gives us a different cost result than the previous one.
+- When set-cost.php gives us a different cost result than the previous value.
 The cost is a parameter of password_hash and password_needs_rehash functions and regulates the complexity of encryption by delaying the execution of these functions.

 password_needs_rehash($password, PASSWORD_DEFAULT, ["cost" => $cost]);